matter-labs/zksync-era/docs/guides/external-node/08_pruning.md

 # Pruning

-It is possible to configure ZKSync Node to periodically remove all data from batches older than a configurable threshold.
+It is possible to configure ZKsync Node to periodically remove all data from batches older than a configurable threshold.
 Data is pruned both from Postgres and from tree (RocksDB).

 > [!NOTE]